-You can review transactions here, like your special separate place and then you select the transactions, click first one - hold Shift Button - click last one.
+You can review transactions here, like your special separate place and then you select the transactions, click first one - hold 'Shift' button - click the last one.

 Then right-click - 'Move transactions'.

-Now transactions under Checking account.
-You can delete "IMPORT" Account or keep importing other files there.
+Now transactions under the 'Checking' account.
+You can delete the 'IMPORT' account or keep importing other files there.

-Convert again: click 'Convert' button - create new QFX file - import sample.qfx file.
+Convert again: click the 'Convert' button - create a new QFX file - import sample.qfx file.

 Select 'File' - 'File Import' - 'Web Connect (.QFX) File', select created QFX file.
-We didn't change Account Name.
-The second time you import QFX file, with the same Account ID, Quicken will see established link and will just import transactions into import account.
+We didn't change the Account Name.
+The second time you import the QFX file, with the same Account ID, Quicken will see an established link and just import transactions into the 'IMPORT' account.

-You can select transactions, move them to one of two accounts, one of your existing account.
-Click first one - hold Shift Button - click last one.
+You can select transactions, move them to one of two accounts or your existing account.
+Click the first one - hold the 'Shift' button - click the last one.
 Then right-click - 'Move transactions'.

 Just move your transactions to another account.
-This way you keep all those teens unchanged and you have all your transactions.
-Select account and click 'Ok'.
+This way you keep all those things unchanged and you have all your transactions.
+Select the account and click 'Ok'.

 Now the QFX file is created, let's switch to Quicken and import created QFX file.
-Click 'File' - 'Import' - 'Bank of Brokerage File (OFX, QFX)', open sample.qfx file we just saved.
+Click 'File' - 'Import' - 'Bank of Brokerage File (OFX, QFX)', open sample.qfx file we have just saved.

 Data Account ID in the converter shows us the type of account.
-Usually we convert for Checking account.
-So you select Checking account.
+Usually, we convert for the 'Checking' account.
+So you select a 'Checking' account.

 We can add a new Quicken account.
-This is gonna be new Account Name.
+This is will be a new Account Name.

-Or we link to the existing account and just select a link.
-And then we click 'Continue' button.
+Or we can link to the existing account and just select a link.
+And then we click the 'Continue' button.